Skip to main content

 Contact the communications advisor as soon as possible when publication is approaching

-Send documentation to the PM about the study's findings to the communications advisor when the article has been sent.
+Send supporting documentation to the PM regarding the study's findings to the communications advisor when the article has been submitted.

 Steps in the communication plan, for each of the points: